-In Phase A, the extent to which the consumer decoder or display will be able to switch between SDR/BT.709SDR/BT.709 and PQ10/HLG10 content or switch between PQ10 and HLG10 seamlessly is not proven, nor is it specified by any standards.
+The extent to which the consumer decoder or display is able to switch between SDR/BT.709SDR/BT.709 and PQ10/HLG10 content or switch between PQ10 and HLG10 seamlessly is not proven, nor is it specified by any standards.
 It is recommended that service providers employ conversions as needed to ensure that program content, interstitial material, and graphic overlays (bugs, crawls, etc.) within in a given program are either entirely SDR/BT.709 or entirely PQ10 or entirely HLG10, to the extent possible.
 Section 7.2 offers details on conversions at Production and Distribution and Section 11 has details on conversions in consumer equipment for backward compatibility.